SaaS Pricing Strategies

 Summary

-SaaS pricing strategies must decide what you are going to pursue, how you are going to achieve it, and align with your sales, marketing, products, and engineering teams.
+SaaS pricing strategies must decide what you are going to pursue, how you are going to achieve it, and align with your sales, marketing, products, and SaaS executive hiring teams.
 Some of the variables you may want to prioritize are revenue growth, volume growth, profit generation, market penetration, and market share.
 Use this to come up with a pricing strategy that is consistent with your short- and long-term business goals.

 Learn how to create a SaaS Marketing plan.